Stedi/starter-kit/postman-api-collections/README.md

 # Stedi Postman collection

-Welcome to Stedi Postman Collection guide - a quick and easy way to send API requests without code.
+Welcome to Stedi Postman Collection - a quick and easy way to send API requests without code.
 In this repository, you will find examples and templates showing how to use [Stedi APIs](https://www.stedi.com/docs) using Postman.

 We include API requests for the following Stedi services: